-FIGURE 6: Campus's Arrival Plaza

-Commuting distances are long as a result of land use patterns and auto-oriented development

-UBC Okanagan Campus is located more than 10km from downtown Kelowna and is not easily accessed by many of the surrounding communities due to limited transit service, topographical constraints and gaps in the road and bicycle network.
+Commuting distances are long as a result of land use patterns and auto-oriented development UBC Okanagan Campus is located more than 10km from downtown Kelowna and is not easily accessed by many of the surrounding communities due to limited transit service, topographical constraints and gaps in the road and bicycle network.
 An increase in walking, cycling and transit trips in the future will rely on better land use and transportation integration, allowing more people to live closer to campus, and ensuring safe, convenient routes by bike and bus are available for those that live further away.
 Current City of Kelowna land use policies limit the potential for significantly more housing to be located close to the campus.
-Furthermore, a legacy of suburban, auto-oriented development has promoted a reliance on private automobiles in the region.
+Furthermore, a legacy of suburban, autooriented development has promoted a reliance on private automobiles in the region.
 Many staff, faculty and students live in communities that are not well served by transit or bike routes.
-As shown on Map 2, for instance, the community of Glenmore, where a large proportion of staff and faculty live, is not well served by transit to/from campus.
+For instance, the community of Glenmore, where a large proportion of staff and faculty live, is not well served by transit to/from campus (see Map 2).
 UBC Okanagan is located within the City of Kelowna and as such is directly impacted by the land use policies and decision making that take place within this local government context.
 UBC can play an advocacy role and provide input into planning decisions.
 The actions and strategies in this document will serve to ensure success as new policies and land use planning approaches are adopted by the City of Kelowna, some of which are anticipated with the City's updated 2040 Official Community Plan (OCP) and Transportation Master Plan.

-Did you know?

-Over 25% of the developed area of UBC Okanagan is devoted to parking.

-Parking for vehicles takes up nearly 10 hectares of land on campus - that's equivalent to 10 Nonis Sports Fields!

-What We Heard

-Carpooling is challenging: We heard that the main barrier to organizing a carpool is the effort it takes to coordinate drivers and passengers, and that respondents do not know who lives in their area.
+What We Heard Challenges with Public Transit was the most common topic of public feedback.
+Infrequent bus services makes it very difficult to align with people's work and school schedules.
+Multiple bus transfers are a barrier to taking public transit because of the extra commuting time.
+There are not extensive enough bus routes to reach all the neighbourhoods where commuters live.
+There has been a recent decline in transit use Over the last decade, transit use to and from campus has seen a declining trend.
+In part, this is because more people are living within walking distance of campus.
+But largely this trend is attributed to low service frequencies (long wait times), circuitous and slow bus routes that often require multiple transfers (long travel times), and limited coverage (long walk times to access transit).
+Combined, these make transit far less attractive and convenient when compared to driving.
+In order to increase transit use to and from campus, transit service across the central Okanagan needs to improve, including: frequency increases on existing routes; more investment in transit priority measures; and new or rerouted services in areas that are currently underserved.
+While UBC can advocate for these improvements, BC Transit in partnership with the City of Kelowna would need to fund and implement them.